 In some cases, the case calls for fighting it all the way to a jury trial.
 Make sure you hire an attorney who knows how to try cases, like former DUI prosecutor Richard Wagner.

 Other times, you end up pleading guilty or no contest and getting the best possible result because the evidence is overwhelming and you want to get on with your life and avoid jail time.

 An attorney helps you resolve DUI charges expeditiously, makes the whole process way more convenient and less stressful, and makes sure you do not compound your mistake.
 The last thing you want to do is make your situation even worse than it already is.

 We all have friends, family members, or have met someone who has gotten a DUI.
 However, just because they all have been arrested for the same thing, each case is very unique.
 You need answers to the specific questions that apply to your own situation.

 You need someone to advise you on whether you are making the correct decision concerning your case.
 You will be going up against highly trained lawyers from the prosecutor's office, and you will not be given any breaks for your lack of legal knowledge or background.

 Your attorney evaluates your case.
 They formulate specific advice for you and give you the best course of action that is tailored for you.
 They break down the legal jargon and guide you through the court process and the DMV.

-Since it is your first time committing a DUI offense, it also may be your first experience with the criminal justice system.
+Since it is your first time committing a DUI offense, it may also be your first experience with the criminal justice system.
 It can be intimidating and frightening.
-Your lawyer will there for you.
+Your lawyer will be there for you.

 Your lawyer will lay out and explain all the different options available and help you decide the best options that suit you.